-Simon Peter calls himself a servant and apostle of Jesus Christ (1:1b-c).
+Simon Peter calls himself a servant and an apostle of Jesus Christ (1:1b-c).
 The word translated servant (DOULOS, doo ́-los) literally means "slave" and refers to total subjection to Christ.
 The word order reveals Peter considers himself a servant first and an apostle second.

-He writes: To those who have obtained a faith of equal standing with ours (1:1d).
-The word ours refers to Peter and the other apostles.
+He is writing to them that have obtained like precious faith with us (1:1d).
+The word us refers to Peter and the other apostles.
 This means their faith was the same kind of faith as that of the apostles.
 In other words, it was authentic.
-The phrase by the righteousness of our God and Savior Jesus Christ (1:1e) reveals Peter and the apostles believe God and Jesus are one, not two.
+The phrase through the righteousness of God and our Saviour Jesus Christ (1:1e) reveals Peter and the apostles believe God and Jesus are one, not two.
 Jesus is God who came to earth in flesh and blood.
-That's why Jesus said, "I and the Father are one" (Jn 10:30).
+That's why Jesus said, I and my Father are one (Jn 10:30).
 Authentic Christians, unlike cult followers today, declare Jesus is God in flesh and blood and not just a creation of God.
 Authentic Christians also know Jesus is God's final Word to the world (Heb.
 1:2).

-Our salvation is only available because the righteousness of God was made accessible through the death on the cross of our Savior Jesus Christ.
+Our salvation is only available because the righteousness of God was made accessible through the death on the cross of our Saviour Jesus Christ.
 How does 2 Corinthians 5:21 explain this truth?